pewresearch/django_twitter/README.md

 first time.
 Better yet, you can use Django Twitter's `TwitterProfileSet` model to track a list of accounts once you've loaded them in, and it will always use the `twitter_id` field to collect data.

-> **NOTE:** Django Twitter does not enforce a unique constraint on `twitter_id`.
-Django Twitter is designed to be
-> as flexible as possible, hence why it provides abstract models that can be modified and extended to fit your
-> needs.
-In some cases, it might make sense to create separate records for a single Twitter account - which
-> would, for example, allow you to attribute an institutional profile to the different politicians that have
-> managed it over a long timeframe.
-If there are multiple records with the same `twitter_id`, Django Twitter's
-> data collection commands will automatically update the most recently updated record (based on the
-> `last_update_time` field) and ignore the others.

 ### Checking accounts with Django Verifications

 If you're loading in a list of accounts from an external data source, you might not have any choice but to use